Custom Disk Partitions

 partition_name=”name”

 Optional name of the partition as it appears when listing the table contents with tools like gdisk.
-If no name is set KIWI NG constructs a name of the form p.lx(identifier_from_name_attr)
+If no name is set, KIWI NG constructs a name of the form p.lx(identifier_from_name_attr).

 partition_type=”type_identifier”

 Optional partition type identifier as handled by KIWI NG.
 Allowed values are t.linux and t.raid.
-If not specified t.linux is the default.
+If not specified, t.linux is the default.

 size=”size_string”

 Mandatory size of the partition.
-A size string can end with M or G to indicate a mega-Byte or giga-Byte value.
-Without a unit specification mega-Byte is used.
+A size string can end with M or G to indicate a megabyte or gigabyte value.
+Without a unit specification, megabyte is used.

 mountpoint=”path”

-Mandatory mountpoint to mount the partition in the system.
+Optional mountpoint to mount the partition in the system.

 filesystem=”btrfs|ext2|ext3|ext4|squashfs|xfs

-Mandatory filesystem configuration to create one of the supported filesystems on the partition.
+Optional filesystem configuration to create one of the supported filesystems on the partition.

 clone=”number”

 Optional setting to indicate that this partition should be cloned number of times.
-A clone partition is content wise an exact byte for byte copy of the origin.
-However, to avoid conflicts at boot time the UUID of any cloned partition will be made unique.
-In the sequence of partitions, the clone(s) will always be created first followed by the partition considered the origin.
-The origin partition is the one that will be referenced and used by the system
+A clone partition is content-wise an exact byte-for-byte copy of the origin.
+However, to avoid conflicts at boot time, the UUID of any cloned partition will be made unique.
+In the sequence of partitions, the clone(s) will always be created first, followed by the partition considered the origin.
+The origin partition is the one that will be referenced and used by the system.

-Despite the customization options of the partition table shown above there are the following limitations:
+Despite the customization options of the partition table shown above, there are the following limitations:

-1. By default the root partition is always the last one
+1. By default, the root partition is always the last one.

-2. By default there are no gaps in the partition table
+2. By default, there are no gaps in the partition table.

 The way partitions are configured is done such that there are no gaps in the table of the image.
 However, leaving some space free at the end of the partition geometry is possible in the following ways: